deakjahn/PrintToSpool/README.md

 ## Note

 I saw another solution here and there on the web that suggests to copy the already existing printing shortcut from `shell:PrintersFolder` to `shell:sendTo`.
-Unfortunately, that doesn't work, it will still want document files (eg. a TXT) to process, not a raw print file.
+Unfortunately, that doesn't work, it will still expect document files (eg. a `.txt`) to process, not a raw print file.
 That's why I decided to write this one...

 Enjoy it.